-Do you have a child that likes to jump, hop and/or crash into things and other students?
+Do you have a child that likes to jump, hop, or crash into things and other students?
 One that squeezes the glue bottle with too much intensity or rips the paper when writing and erasing?
 Perhaps they ask to be pushed higher on the playground swing or seem to want to spin in circles without ever seeming to get dizzy.

-Or you have a student that cringes, covers their ears and/or has a meltdown when the fire drill alarm goes off.
-Maybe they do not like their food to touch on the plate and are extremely meticulous eaters.
-Or they are sensitive to touch so will go to extremes to avoid activities like finger painting or spending time at the sand and water table.
+Or you have a student who cringes, covers their ears, or has a meltdown when the fire drill alarm goes off.
+Maybe they do not like their food to touch the plate and are extremely meticulous eaters.
+Or they are sensitive to touch, so they will go to extremes to avoid activities like fingerpainting or spending time at the sand and water table.

 If this sounds familiar, you may have a child with sensory processing challenges.
-Research indicates roughly 5% to 16.5% of the general population have symptoms associated with sensory processing challenges and these estimates are higher for clinical populations such as autism spectrum disorder (ASD) and attention deficit hyperactivity disorder (ADHD).
+Research indicates roughly 5% to 16.5% of the general population have symptoms associated with sensory processing challenges.
+These estimates are higher for clinical populations such as autism spectrum disorder (ASD) and attention deficit hyperactivity disorder (ADHD).

-Sensory Craving and Sensory Over Responders (SOR) as described above are subtypes of a pattern called Sensory Modulation Disorder (Star Institute).
-There are other subtypes/characteristics of children with Sensory Processing Disorders (SPD).
-However, as an inclusive practice that promotes universal design, let’s just focus on a few tips that may support both sensory seekers (cravers) and sensory avoiders (over responders), while remembering that children may sometimes show a combination of these responses.
+Sensory Craving and Sensory Over Responders (SOR) are subtypes of a pattern called Sensory Modulation Disorder (Star Institute).
+There are other subtypes and characteristics of children with Sensory Processing Disorders (SPD).
+However, as an inclusive practice that promotes universal design, let’s just focus on a few tips that may support both sensory seekers (cravers) and sensory avoiders (over-responders), while remembering that children may sometimes show a combination of these responses.

 1. Avoid visual overstimulation